GauravJain98/OOPSlab/README.md

 # OOPSlab
-These are all the codes that I wrote in my Applied Mathematics Lab for IVth semester of IPU B.tech(CSE)
+These are all the codes that I wrote in my Object Oriented Programming Structure(OOPS) Lab for IVth semester of IPU B.tech(CSE)